klepas/bruins-site/_descartes/2014-07-23-descartes-lecture-1.markdown

 Note that the property of being about something can be possessed not just by such *psychological* entities as ideas in the mind but also by such linguistic entities as names and sentences.
 This suggests that in order to clarify what Descartes means by the objective reality of an idea, we may take our lead from the notion of the *meaning* of linguistic entities: what Descartes means by the objective reality of an idea is, or is at least analogous to, the *meaning* of a linguistic entity.
 The meaning of a linguistic item like a name or sentence is, one would think, something which the name or sentence can have irrespective of whether there actually is any reality corresponding to the name or sentence.
 The meaning of the name or sentence is, after all, what makes it the case that the name or sentence is about this rather than that.
 So we may regard what Descartes means by the objective reality of an idea as its meaning, in analogy to the linguistic case.

 The property of being about something is a very important and much discussed notion in contemporary philosophy of mind and psychology.
 In the literature, this property of aboutness is called *intentionality.* Note that the notion of intentionality is not to be identified the ordinary, pre-philosophical notion of intention, which connotes purpose or aim.
-If you are interested in understanding more about the notion of intentionality, you might consult the entry on intentionality in the online *Stanford Encyclopaedia of Philosophy --- *see [*http://plato.stanford.edu/entries/intentionality/*](http://plato.stanford.edu/entries/intentionality/).
+If you are interested in understanding more about the notion of intentionality, you might consult the entry on intentionality in the online *Stanford Encyclopaedia of Philosophy*---see [http://plato.stanford.edu/entries/intentionality/](http://plato.stanford.edu/entries/intentionality/).

 -----

-These notes are solely for the use of students in PHIL 1007 “Philosophy, Humanity, Society”, Second Semester, 2014, at the Australian National University.
-They are not to be reproduced, or cited in anything other than assessment essays for this course, without permission of the author.

 © Carleton B. Christensen, 2008, 2010, 2011, 2012, 2013 and 2014

 [^1]: Under a slightly different title than the present one, namely, *Metaphysical Meditations*.
 The title we know the Meditations under today goes back to the second edition of 1643.

-[^2]: You will, however, find the English translation provided by Heffernan bizarre in places because he has, for some strange reason, decided to reproduce, in what he takes to be very literal ways, the Latin subjunctive in the English text.
+[^2]: The English translation provided by Heffernan is bizarre in places because he has, for some unexplained reason, decided to reproduce, in what he takes to be very literal ways, the Latin subjunctive in the English text.
 Thereby he has generated very odd and at times misleading English.

 [^3]: By Scholastic philosophy I mean the kind of highly sophisticated academic philosophy which had emerged during the Middle Ages, through the work of thinkers like St. Thomas Aquinas, John Duns Scotus and William of Ockham (of Ockham’s razor fame).
 This kind of philosophy, which was pursued within the universities, hence by members of religious orders (since these were the university teachers of the time), was often oriented towards (Christian) theological issues such as proofs of the existence of God, the nature of the human soul, the way God acted in the world, etc. (At the same time, this kind of philosophy developed very sophisticated, theological neutral accounts of perception, cognition, language, logic, etc.) Although this kind of philosophy originated in the Middle Ages, it persisted at the Universities right through the Renaissance and into the seventeenth century.
 By the end of the seventeenth century, however, it had declined and a more modern, non-clerical and often non-academic science-orientated intellectual life had assumed the ascendancy.